Chirag47/electron-download-tutorial/README.md

     }
     ```

-2. Add a event listener in the Main Process to listen the channel used by ipcRenderer to send download message.
+2. Add a event listener in the Main Process to listen to the channel used by ipcRenderer to send download message.

     ```javascript
     ipcMain.on("download", (event, {payload}) => {